ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 - Cloud
 - Snowflake
 date: 2019-08-07T10:33:00.000Z
-title: "Innovative Snowflake Features Part 3: Data Formats, Data Types and Data Sharing"
+title: "Innovative Snowflake Features Part 3: Some Data Types and Semi-Structured Data"
 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/08/Snowflake.jpg
 ---
 In the previous blog in this series [Innovative Snowflake Features Part 2: Caching](), we walked through the three Snowflake Caches and their effect on query performance.
-In the final blog of the series, we will examine Snowflake's data formats and types as well as how you can load and access Semi-Structured data using Snowflake.
+In the final blog of the series, we will examine some of Snowflake's data formats and types as well as how you can access Semi-Structured data using Snowflake.

 ---
 # Data Types